kinow/autosubmit/docs/source/usage/advanced_features/custom_header.rst

     # THREADS = 1
     ## Tasks number to be submitted to the HPC.
 If not specified, defaults to 1.
     # Tasks = 1
-    ## Enables hyperthreading.
+    ## Enables hyper-threading.
 If not specified, defaults to false.
     # HYPERTHREADING = false
     ## Memory requirements for the job in MB
     # MEMORY = 4096